convertigo/c8osdk-angular/projects/c8osdkangular/README.md

 In this case we will restart automatically replication.

-And if session do not exist anymore we will notify you by a handler.
+And if session do not exist anymore we will, try to authenticate you automatically if its not successful we will notify you by a handler.

 ```typescript
  // set keep sessionAlive active